yuvalmGS/gigaspaces-wiki-jekyll/xap97net/executor-based-remoting.markdown

 }
 {% endhighlight %}

-A one way operation must have a return type of void and by its nature, has no guarantee that the operation was executed succesfully, if an exception is thrown during the execution at the server side, it will not be propogated to the client.
+A one way operation must have a return type of void and by its nature, has no guarantee that the operation was executed successfully, if an exception is thrown during the execution at the server side, it will not be propagated to the client.

 # Execution Aspects

 Space based remoting allows you to inject different "aspects" that can wrap the invocation of a remote method on the client side, as well as wrapping the execution of an invocation on the server side.
-The different aspect can add custom logic to the execution, for instance, loggings or security.
+The different aspect can add custom logic to the execution, for instance, logging or security.

 ## The Client Invocation Aspect